Kiichiro Toyoda: During Sino-Japanese War

 Toyota Motor Corporation had restricted its activities due to the war.
 In 1937, the second Sino-Japanese War broke out and it caused great challenges to the Japanese automobile industry including Toyota Motor Corporation.
-Following the end of the war, the Japanese government restricted automobile production in favor of products for the military, making the production and purchase of passenger cars difficult.
+Following the end of the war, the Japanese government restricted automobile production and stopped small car production in favor of products for the military, making the production and purchase of passenger cars difficult.
 In 1938, the National General Mobilization Law was enacted to maximize the use of human and physical resources.
-This law required Toyota Motor Corporation to provide trucks to the military and munitions industries with priority.
-In addition, the production of passenger cars was restricted and small passenger car production ceased to increase the production of military trucks.
+This law required Toyota Motor Corporation to prioritize building trucks for the military and munitions industries.

 Starting in 1939, automobile industries had to obtain permission from the Minister of Commerce and Industry to sell passenger cars.
-Even after that, control was further strengthened.
-In 1940, Toyota Motor Corporation and Nissan were reinforced control for selling large trucks and buses by the Japanese government, so the control made customers buy these trucks and buses personally.
-Those who wished to purchase were approved by a long procedure.
-To be specific, they applied for purchase at a dealer with permission of local police officers, next, obtained a survey from the dealer, and then, applying for a vehicle dispatch to the manufacturer was required.
-However, the possibility of accepting general orders has become extremely low.
+Government control tightened in 1940 when Toyota and Nissan could only sell trucks and buses directly to individuals instead of the normal channels.
+The sales process was very long and cumbersome including: